 Over the years, I've had quite a few of my tracks posted on Youtube (and other sites), with no attribution or crediting.
-I love that people are enjoying my music, and haven't really given it much though (sometimes I'll leave a comment so people know who the author is).
+I love that people are enjoying my music, and haven't really given it much thought (sometimes I'll leave a comment so people know who the author is).
 What I recently noticed, was that there are people who are posting my soundtracks (without permission), and monetizing them on YouTube -- with no attribution.

 Recently, I've registered a large portion of my music catalogue to the Content ID system to help protect against theft.
 This doesn't change much; If you use my music in a let's play (with or without monetization), or post it without monetization, you are ok!
 If you do get hit with a flag, either dispute it, or contact me direct via newgrounds and I'll whitelist your video.
 I will not let you get a copyright strike on your account.